agarsid/Hotel-database-management-system/README.md

 7. Exit:
    - The main menu exits and the program terminates.
      *If the admin enters a number not in [1-7],the main menu again pops up.

+## Input/Output SPECIFICATIONS:

+* The input requirement in main menu or other areas where a particular choice is required and the admin is asked for input should be an integer value only and there should be no spaces when such a choice is being made.
+If an invalid integer choice is made, the user is asked for input again.
+Furthermore, in cases where a name is asked, there is no restriction.

+* The ouput is displayed on the screen.
+Also the files created get updated whenever any detail in them is changed.
+For example, when a new guest checks in, his details are updated on "Record.dat".

+## SPECIAL FEATURE:
+Currently, **privacy** is a big concern of individuals wherein they are concerned how their ID can be misused when a particular organisation/company/entity asks for their identity.
+However, it cannot be ignored that authentification of an individual is also neccessary for such companies, especially in the hotel industry who are responsible for the safety of all their guests. **Hence, our database management system does ask for the HKID of an individual so as to authenticate his identity, but having checked it, it does not store any record of the person's ID.
+The only ID which is stored in the system is of the most recent guest.** Moreover, to access the record of previous guests, a file "History.dat".
+Again, this file has no record of HKID details of the guest so as to maintain his privacy whereas it has his name, address and a correct Hong Kong number for security concerns of the hotel.